 Our work may have broader applications for other rot diseases, and for other fungal pathogens in general.
 We can study the role of ER stress and the UPR in both biotrophy and necrotrophy/rot in one system.
 In addition to helping to manage stalk rot diseases, our work could help to improve heterologous protein production in related industrial fungi, and perhaps lead to engineering of rot fungi for increased secretion of CWDE for use in biofuels production from lignocellulosic biomass.

-This project was based on the hypothesis that the pathogen fails to suppress resistance responses in the host because it cannot secrete a specific suppressor of the host resistance response, and that this effector secretion is regulated by signaling pathways involved with the adaptation to stress.
-We demonstrated the existence of a diffusible suppressor function in co-inoculation experiments with the mutant and wild type in corn leaf sheaths.
+We are testing the hypothesis that the pathogen fails to suppress resistance responses in the host because it cannot secrete a specific suppressor of the host resistance response, and that this effector secretion is regulated by signaling pathways involved with the adaptation to secretion stress.
+Data collected this past year have generally supported our hypothesis: we have demonstrated the existence of a diffusible suppressor function in co-inoculation experiments with the mutant and wild type in corn leaf sheaths.
 When the wild type is inoculated up to half a centimeter away from the mutant, the mutant grows and develops normally in the host tissues.
-Culture filtrates of the wild type allow the mutant to colonize corn tissues normally.
-The mutant also grows normally in corn tissues that have been treated in various ways to compromise normal defense response.
+We have also seen that the mutant is more sensitive to various chemicals and environmental conditions known to induce secretion stress.